-The average talking heads videos that get complete views is between 2 and 4 minutes making the sweet spot 3 minutes long.
-If you’ve got a good interviewer and more importantly a good editor this should be easy to achieve.
+The average talking heads video that gets complete views is between 2 and 4 minutes, making the sweet spot 3 minutes long.
+If you’ve got a good interviewer, and more importantly a good editor, this should be easy to achieve.

-A talking heads film comes in many formats it may also be referred to as a testimonial film or even a case study film.
+A talking heads film comes in many formats, it may also be referred to as a testimonial film or even a case study film.
 Talking heads can be used for recruitment, promotional material, credibility and authenticity, thought leadership films, and even product reviews.
-You can mix staff interviews with C-Suite interviews and even clients the one thing they should all have in common is authentic communication.
-Your production company should be able to handle all logistics and practicalities including scriptwriting but the most important job is to put forward to the right candidates.
+You can mix staff interviews with C-Suite interviews and even clients.
+The one thing they should all have in common is authentic communication.
+Your production company should be able to handle all logistics and practicalities, including scriptwriting, but the most important job is to put forward the right candidates.
 Not everybody is comfortable in front of a camera, choose someone who knows their topic without reading from a script, who presents themself well, and who can speak clearly, confidently, and passionately.

 The top four hacks for looking good in a company video are looks, light, lines, location.

 1. Looks.
-Make sure you are wearing nonbranded clothing try to stay away from spots stripes or colour or close of all one colour if you’re dressed in head to toe in black you risk looking too severe if you’re wearing a stripy shirt it could make the camera strobe.
+Make sure you are wearing non-branded clothing, try to stay away from spots stripes or colour or, most of all, a monochrome outfit.
+If you’re dressed in head to toe in black you risk looking too severe, if you’re wearing a stripy shirt it could make the camera strobe.
 Casual smart is a good way to go and whether you’re a man or woman don’t be afraid of a blemish stick.

 2. Light. possibly one of the most important things and should be catered for by your production company.
 Where possible natural light is always the best option it’s extremely flattering so it’s ideal to do your interview in a large room with big windows.
 However if this is not possible your production company should bring suitable lighting with them – do not be tempted to film indoors in bad lighting.
 You will regret it.

 4. Location.
-Last on the list but still just as important a good backdrop can really bring an entire interview to life a splash of colour or more importantly some depth of field so lots of space will really help to create a beautiful visual.
+Last on the list but still just as important.
+A good backdrop can really bring an entire interview to life!
+A splash of colour or, more importantly, some depth of field (lots of space) will really help to create a beautiful visual.
 Plain, dull or flat surfaces in small rooms are the worst possible locations.